 Beefy Tomato Soup

-This Beefy Tomato Soup is our most popular soup recipes!
-This comforting soup is loaded with beef and pasta simmered in a tomato cream broth!
+Beefy Tomato Soup is one of our most popular soup recipes!
+Ground beef and pasta in an addicting tomato cream sauce, and it’s ready in 30 minutes!

 Beefy Tomato Soup is ta beef and noodle soup recipe